-A numerical salary or salary range MUST be included to be posted.
+PLEASE NOTE: A numerical salary or salary range MUST be included to be posted on our career board.
 If you enter "commensurate with experience" or other info lacking transparency, your submission will not be posted.

 New posts are shared with our members every Monday.
 Each posting to WOCA's career + job board will incur a modest fee of $80 for non-WOCA members and a discounted rate of $40 for current WOCA members.
 Fees are to be paid upon post submission via Submittable and will remain active for FOUR (4) weeks.
 If you would like your post to be active for longer than four weeks you can purchase multiple postings.

 We appreciate your investment in Women of Color in the Arts (WOCA).
 Please be advised that WOCA does not issue refunds for the submission of any job postings.
 Please make sure that all pertinent information about your opportunity is presented at submission.

 Thank you for your interest in Women of Color in the Arts (WOCA)'s consulting services.

 We like to think of potential clients as partners in this work towards creating a more equitable and just arts field.
 Before we can move forward, we'd like to understand how your organization is in alignment with WOCA's core values and methodology.

 Please allow 20-30 minutes to complete this Consulting Partner Intake Form.
 (Please note that there are no wrong answers; this is a simple assessment of how we can work together.)
 Once we've reviewed your submission, we will be in touch about next steps.
 Again, thank you for your interest in working with Women of Color in the Arts.

 Women of Color in the Arts (WOCA) is a members-driven service organization which

 works to provide professional support to performing arts administrators.
 WOCA